- Pets and Animals»

 Bunnies are very sociable creatures and they enjoy nothing more than hanging out with you in your sitting room or the kitchen.

-But beware you must bunny proof your house if you have them inside.
+But be aware you must bunny proof your house if you have them inside.
 Cover wires, beware that bunnies like to chew any type of wood.
-To avoid your table legs being chewed, please give your bunny a wood toy to chew on and never leave a bunny rabbit in a room unattended. .
+To avoid your table legs being chewed, please give your bunny a wood toy to chew on and never leave a bunny rabbit in a room unattended.

 Also just like cats, your rabbit can be litter trained to go to their litter tray.
 This take time, and some persistence on your part.
 But it can be done.